petermanmj/le-kitchen/structural.md

 ![op1](assets/beam%20detail%20op1.png)

 ## Option 3
 Option 3 uses the excess current beam length to create a half-lap connection with a nex extension beam.
 This may simplify construction by leaving the current loads undisturbed at the expense of a mildly more complex joint.

-### Construction Steps
+### Structural Construction Steps

 * Demo subject area to enable new framing
-* Half-Lap cut E-W span-beam West of post support
+* Half-Lap cut E-W span-beam West of post support and remove West portion
-* Remove half-lap cutout from span-beam (cut nails as required)
 * Install jack stud to support West side of new extension beam
 * Half-lap cut new extension beam
 * "tetris" in new extension beam and secure with countersunk structural screws